 - Invoice clients quickly and fairly

-Using electr0nic time tracking software, like TSheets, is the best way to go, especially if your employees are out of the office.
+Using electronic time tracking software, is the best way to go, especially if your employees are out of the office.
 It allows workers to record hours right from their smartphones.
 You can even track employee hours directly in QuickBooks, which streamlines payroll.
-Here are the top benefits of TSheets:
+Here are the top benefits of automated time tracking:

 - No more illegible or lost paper time cards